 Red can be used when playing against a star guard whose hands you want to get the basketball out of or simply to give the opponent a different defensive look.

 Black – Full Denial on the Inbounds Pass

 The black full-court press is most commonly used when your team desperately needs to force a turnover, but it can also be effective to keep the offensive team guessing what you’re doing.

 If you’re going to use the run and jump defense, it’s something I recommend you commit to long-term.

 You’re not going to see instant results since it requires a lot of decisions to be made by the players during gameplay (which is great!).
 But it’s a defense that they’ll get much better at as they gain more experience using it.

-Another thing I love about the run and jump is that it’s based on man-to-man principles which is great for long-term development of your players.
+Another thing I love about the run and jump defense is that it’s based on man-to-man principles which is great for long-term development of your players.

-If you have a team that’s willing to work incredibly hard on the defensive end of the floor, the run and jump is perfect for your team.
+If you have a team that’s willing to work incredibly hard on the defensive end of the floor, the run and jump defense is perfect for your team.